-\section{Counterfactual Analysis}
+\subsection{Counterfactual Analysis}

-Here, we perform some counterfactual simulations to predict the results of a few interventions.
-We start by estimating our preferred model (Columns (2), (4) and (6) in Table \ref{rhotable}).
+Here, we perform counterfactual simulations to predict the results of a few interventions.
+We start by estimating our preferred model (Columns (2), (4), and (6) in Table \ref{rhotable}).
 We use the estimated coefficients with data to compute the fitted value for the propensity of graduation.
-We calculate the threshold for the probability of graduation by computing the mis-classification error at each threshold.
-Figure \ref{misclassification} (see SI) shows the selection of threshold for each unit.
-For each unit, we select that threshold which minimizes the mis-classification error (indicated in blue).
+We calculate the graduation probability threshold by computing the misclassification error at each threshold.
+Figure \ref{misclassification} (see Appendix) shows the threshold selection for each unit.
+For each unit, we select that threshold that minimizes the misclassification error (indicated in blue).

 We can identify residents whose true outcome is 0.
 We can nudge these residents by assigning them a successful buddy.
-The intervention is that a successful peer (assigned buddy) is asked to send affirmations to these "at-risk" residents.
-This intervention will result in moving the predicted likelihood of graduation for some of them above the threshold for graduation.
-Now we replace the outcome for this subset as 1 and keep the outcome for all other residents the same as before.
-With this modified outcome, we can re-estimate the model parameters of peer graduation and predict outcome for all the residents.
+The intervention is that a successful peer (assigned buddy) is asked to send affirmations to these ``at-risk" residents.
+This intervention will move the predicted likelihood of graduation for some of them above the threshold for graduation.
+Now, we replace the outcome for this subset as 1 and keep the outcome for all other residents the same as before.
+With this modified outcome, we can re-estimate the model parameters of peer graduation and predict the outcome for all the residents.
 This second step captures how the intervention can propagate through the network (Figure \ref{toyexample}).
-Post this prediction exercise, we compute residents who are still "at-risk".
+Post this prediction exercise, we compute residents who are still ``at-risk".